JWH709/Buffoon-Builder/README.md

 - **Condition:** `if context.example_condition:get_example() == 1 then`
 - **Result:** `return { example_mult = 2, card = card }`

-The three required values are then combined in a format that satisfies the required fields for the center hook API to add a Joker to the game via Balamod:
+The three required values are then combined in a format that satisfies the required fields for the joker API provided by Balamod to add a Joker to the game:
 ```lua
 local function jokerEffect(card, context)
     if card.ability.name == 'Example' and context.individual and context.cardarea == G.play then